 But I rarely even think of that 2008 story anymore during my regular day-to-day life.
 It was a horrible yet temporary story.
-Freshly-diagnosed heart patients reading this might find it impossible to believe that they will ever be able to view their cardiac event stories like this.
+Many of you freshly-diagnosed heart patients reading this might find it impossible to believe that you’ll ever be able to view your cardiac event stories like this.

 As in most crises, we often need to tell and re-tell dramatic health stories in the early days and weeks immediately afterward.
 The need to do this lessens over time (although some people continue to repeat their story as if it happened yesterday).

 The other reason I’ve been thinking about how we tell stories in general began with an experience I had in a local coffee shop recently.
-I was reading The Globe and Mail and enjoying my coffee, as I like to do on Tuesdays after walking my darling grandbaby Everly Rose to daycare in her stroller.
+I was reading The Globe and Mail and enjoying my coffee, as I like to do on Tuesdays after walking my darling granddaughter Everly Rose to daycare in her stroller.
 At the table next to mine sat four older (i.e. older than me) women.
 They were telling stories about their respective health problems (sometimes, all at the same time).
 They did this for the entire hour I sat next to them.
 They clearly weren’t listening or responding to each other’s stories.
 Instead, they seemed to be waiting for a break in any given story so they could jump in with their own dramatic updates.
-What the doctor said, what the other doctor said, what the tests meant, how my symptoms feel, and your story reminds me of my cousin Helen’s far more interesting story. . .
+What the doctor said, what the other doctor said, what the tests meant, here’s a long list of all my symptoms, and your story reminds me of my cousin Helen’s far more interesting story. . .

 I know that aging can often bring with it more ailments, more distressing pain, more health issues that provide ample fuel for storytelling.